Johnlon/spam-1/README.md

 ![Intermediate design](docs/initial-adaption-design.png)

-## v1a
+## Version 1a

-The first incarnation.
+The first incarnation - see the [Original design branch for more info](https://github.com/Johnlon/spam-1/blob/OriginalDesign/README.md)

 ![Block diagram](docs/blocks-orig.png)

-I spent a couple of weeks building the sim for a CPU.
+I spent a couple of weeks building the Logism simulator for this CPU.
 It was 8 bit and based on ideas from various places but kind of grew by itself with a little planning.
-It's was fairly primitive one in that there is no microcoding of higher level instructions, or to put it another way every instruction is microcode.
+Its was fairly primitive one in that there was no microcoding or higher level instructions, or to put it another way it used pure horizontal encoding with dedicated bits in the instruction controlling each device.
-It turned out that this approach means SPAM1 doesn't need an instruction register.
-This might change if I modify the design to include variable length instructions.

 :star: The complete set of instruction and argument combinations were [here](docs/instructions.txt)

-- The simulator worked
+- The Logism simulator worked
-- The assembler and decoder worked (see below) and I'm was happy with the way the software turned out
+- The assembler and decoder were written n Googgle Sheets and worked (see below) well and I'm was happy with the way the software turned out
 - My Fib program counted up and down in a loop

 So all good !!

-This is currently simulated in Logism (see more below).
+This version was merely Logism sim (see more below).

 ![Logisim-animated](docs/logisim-animation.gif)

-## :thumbsup: I've built an assembly language for it and also an assembler.

 I've built the assembler in Google Sheets, which I think might be a pretty unique approach (let me know).